akononovicius/physRisk-content-repository/articles/2018/price-formation-economic-nationalism.md

 the "neo-liberal" idea of the globalization and the free trade.

-**Note** that in the post that follows I will not follow the usual practice of listing (referencing) sources.
+**Note** that in the post that follows I will not follow the usual practice of listing (referencing) the sources.
 Most of the sources I found while exploring this topic are extremely questionable as they try to promote ideological agenda instead of exploring ideas behind them.